 If it’s something you have considered but not yet fully explored, now is the time to do something about it!

 Come along to my webinar and I’ll also give you a free eBook ‘The Pros and Cons Of Investing Through Your Self-Managed Super Fund’.
-Alternatively give me a call or register for a free 30 minute consultation.
+Alternatively give me a call or to register for a consultation with our SMSF accountants Brisbane.

 * APRA June 2015 Quarterly Superannuation Performance